victorporof/Sublime-HTMLPrettify/README.md

 Writing commands in the console is ugly.
 Set up your own key combo for this, by going to Preferences -> Key Bindings - User, and adding a command in that array: `{ "keys": ["super+shift+h"], "command": "htmlprettify" }`.
 You can use any other command you want, thought most of them are already taken.

 ## Oh noez, command not found!
-If you get an error `sh: node: command not found` or similar, you don't have `node` in the right path.
+If you get an error about Node.js not being found or similar, you don't have `node` in the right path.
 Try setting the absolute path to node in `HTMLPrettify.sublime-settings`.

 * `Ctrl+Shift+P` or `Cmd+Shift+P` in Linux/Windows/OS X
 * type `htmlprettify`, select `Set node Path`